oswaldquek/pay-wiremock-stubs/README.md

 Run SetupWiremockStubsTest to verify the stubs have been set up correctly on Wiremock cloud.
 These tests should correspond to the unit tests in pay-stubs.

+## How to demo

+* Spin up ngrok server and get the public address.
+* Set the WEBHOOK_URL env var to the public address got from above.
+* Clear out the stubs on the [stubs page](https://app.wiremock.cloud/mock-apis/lrmjj/stubs/c28f6ff7-d043-429a-9dee-cfe53c738d91).
+* Run `SetupWiremockStubs.main` and verify stubs have been created.
+* Run `SetupWiremockStubsTest` and verify all tests pass.
+* Navigate to http://localhost:4040/inspect/http to verify the webhook for the capture request was received.
+Verify the orderCode matches the orderCode in the captureRequest.xml.